-Under NRS 686A.2815, Nevada law defines insurance fraud as knowingly and willfully providing false information to an insurance company or a government agency in order to obtain benefits for which the person is not legally eligible.
-A conviction is generally treated as a category D felony punishable by 1 to 4 years in prison, a fine of up to $5000.00, and victim restitution.
+Under NRS § 686A.2815, Nevada law defines insurance fraud as knowingly and willfully providing false information to an insurance company or a government agency in order to obtain benefits for which you are not legally eligible.

 The Nevada Attorney General’s Office (AG) is the law enforcement agency that prosecutes these types of claims, many of which involve: